Brian-Pho/Textbook-Notes/jekyll-theme-chirpy-master/_posts/other/2020-02-20-lessons-from-the-brain.md

+---
+layout: post
+title: "Lessons from the Brain"
+categories:
+  - Other
+excerpt: "General lessons from the brain applies to AGI."
+---

 This page is a collection of neuroscience findings that I suspect will help us build AGI.
 Every time I run across a neuroscience idea that triggers my sense of importance and intuition, I will add it here.

 | Neuroscience | Source | Artificial Intelligence Suggestion |